akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I want the one from the reeds,” Beatrice said.

-Mother looked at the larger, bone-colored egg, then back at her daughter's determined face.
+Mother looked at the larger, bone-coloured egg, then back at her daughter's determined face.
 She didn't argue.
 Instead, she knelt in the straw, checking the warmth of the stray egg with the back of her hand.

 “We’ll need a hen, then,” Mother said softly.
 “A broody one who won't mind the size of it.”